axelarnetwork/axelar-core/README.md

 ## Creating docker images

-To create a regular docker image for the validator, execute `make docker-image`.
+To create a regular docker image for the node, execute `make docker-image`.
 This creates the image axelar/core: latest.

 To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)), execute `make docker-image-debug`.
 This creates the image axelar/core-debug:latest.

-## Interacting with a local validator node
+## Interacting with a local node

-With a local (dockerized) validator running, the `axelard` binary can be used to interact with the node.
+With a local (dockerized) node running, the `axelard` binary can be used to interact with the node.
 Run `./bin/axelard --help` after building the binaries to get information about the available commands.

 ## Show API documentation